Using feedback to promote progress

-To support trainee’s via valuable feedback, Training Officers could:
+To support a trainee via valuable feedback, your training officer could:

-- Give the trainee an insight into observed learning needs and the resources available to facilitate and support their learning.
+- Give an insight into observed learning needs and the resources available to facilitate and support your learning.

-- Promote motivation and engagement for trainees in appropriate learning activities.
+- Promote motivation and engagement in appropriate learning activities.

 - Use questioning to identify what level a trainee is working at, provide feedback on what their next steps should be to improve their learning.
 Training Officers can model what successful work looks like and encourage trainees to work with peers to learn from one another too.

-- Confirm the trainee’s proficiency and knowledge regarding a technique detailing what they need to do to improve their performance of the technique.
+- Confirm your proficiency and knowledge regarding a technique detailing what they need to do to improve their performance of the technique.